 Stafford Arima was nominated for an Olivier Award for his direction of the West End premiere of the musical, Ragtime.
 His production received 8 nominations including Best Musical.
-He also directed the critically acclaimed musical Altar Boyz, which received the Best Musical Outer Critics Circle Award and was nominated for a Drama Desk Award as Outstanding Musical, and ran over 2,000 performances Off-Broadway.
+He also directed the critically acclaimed musical Altar Boyz, which received the Best Musical Outer Critics Circle Award, was nominated for a Drama Desk Award as Outstanding Musical, and ran over 2,000 performances Off-Broadway.

 Selected work includes: Allegiance (Broadway, opening November 2015); Carrie (Off-Broadway revival; nominated for 5 Drama Desk Awards including Outstanding Revival of a Musical and an Outer Critics nomination for Outstanding Revival of a Musical; MCC Theater); Saturday Night (The York Theatre Company, NYC); The Tin Pan Alley Rag (nominated for an Outer Critics Circle Award as Outstanding Off-Broadway Musical, Roundabout Theatre Company); Candide (San Francisco Symphony); Jacques Brel Is Alive and Well and Living In Paris (Stratford Shakespeare Festival); A Tribute to Sondheim (Boston Pops); Marry Me a Little (Cincinnati Playhouse); Guys and Dolls (Paper Mill Playhouse); and Abyssinia (Goodspeed Musicals).

 Arima was the associate director for the Broadway productions of Seussical and A Class Act.
 He graduated from York University (Canada), where he was the recipient of the Dean's Prize for Excellence in Creative Work.
 He serves as Artistic Advisor for the Broadway Dreams Foundation, is an Adjunct Professor at UC Davis, and a proud member of SDC.